 Stores->Configuration->Catalog->Storefront->Use Flat Catalog Category – For Categories

 Stores->Configuration->Catalog->Storefront->Use Flat Catalog Product – For Products

-When this feature is enabled, magento automatically does the synchronization between EAV and Flat tables when updating the product/category data on backend.
-This can be also done manually by running magento Reindex command.
+When this feature is enabled, Magento automatically does the synchronization between EAV and Flat tables when updating the product/category data on the backend.
+This can be also done manually by running the Magento Reindex command.